Apostille Service for Korea | 공증 및 아포스티유 대행 서비스

 An Apostille is an authentication of a public document issued pursuant to the 1961 Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.
 The Convention provides for the simplified certification of public (including notarized) documents to be used in countries that are parties to the convention.
 The Republic of Korea is one of those countries.
 The Apostille ensures that public documents issued in one signatory country will be recognized as valid in another signatory country.

-Please note that currently we can only provide Apostille service for documents originating from the State of New York.
+Please note that currently we can provide Apostille service only for documents originating from the State of New York.